harshdesai1889-max/KNN/README.md

 2) hyperparameter predictions.

 ## Future projects:
-To create a model using CatBoost for category based dataset.
+To create a model using CatBoost for category based dataset and stacking models.

 ## Author
 Harsh